learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 What this means is that the results of running the tests will be an important tool in figuring out how to get those tests passing.
-Code testing can feel like an abstract concept at first, but it's worth starting to learn how they work.
+Code testing can feel like an abstract concept at first, but it's worth starting to learn how it works.
 When you're having difficulty passing a test, being able to read and understand the test output — and the tests themselves — can be an invaluable skill.